Who do we support?

 WHTW Mentoring supports young people who require guidance, encouragement, and personalised support.
 Our programmes are psychologically informed, drawing on evidence-based approaches from therapeutic psychology and practical experience in schools.
 We create safe, structured spaces where young people feel heard, understood, and empowered to develop key skills for life.

-WHTW Mentoring can support young people with:
+We support young people with:

 -

-Low confidence and self-esteem issues
+Confidence and self-esteem

 -